Skip to main content

 SSA: What is Disability?

-Federal and state agencies, including SSA define the term “disability” in various ways.
-It is important to understand how SSA defines disability.
+Various federal and state agencies define the term “disability” differently.
+It is important to understand how SSA defines disability for the purposes of determining SSI/SSDI eligibility.

 Disability and Work

 The Social Security Administration (SSA) recognizes that a person can have a serious illness or condition yet still be able to work.
-For example, many people with serious mental illnesses in recovery are able to work.
-Many enjoy the benefits of work, including:
+For example, many people with serious mental illnesses in recovery are able to work and enjoy the benefits of employment including:

 • An income that goes beyond meeting the most basic needs